Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 The google font was taken from ''
 The icons in the footer were taken from Font Awesome
 I drew inspiration from the tutorials provided by the Code Institute, the walkthrough demonstration of building the 'Love Math' project, the scoping video for PP2 created by CI and then reveiwed a number of different student queried on the 'PP2' on the Slack Platform and the code used by those students to inform my own coding.

+The work of other students that I found inspiring:
+Clinelly
+Benjibenne
+Love Math Walkthrough Project
+PP2 Scope video

 <b>Media</b>
 The photos used are from the following sources: Pexel,